al3xtjames/PS3Dec/README.md

  - CMake
  - [Ninja](https://ninja-build.org/) (optional)

 On macOS, libomp must be installed (available in Homebrew).
+The bundled version of mbedTLS will be used if it is not installed.

 ### Compilation
 #### Windows